Comprehensive MRI GUIDE: How To Prepare For An MRI Scan

-The most common magnetic strength used in MRI machines today is between 0.5T or Tesla to 3.0T or Tesla.
-The stronger units of MRI magnetic resonance, which can reach up to 60T or Tesla are mostly utilized in research protocols and not imaging the human body.
+The most common magnetic strength used in MRI machines today is between 0.5T (or Tesla) to 3.0T (or Tesla).
+The stronger units of MRI, which can reach up to 60T, are mostly utilized in research protocols and not imaging of the human body.

-Why an MRI is considered a safer diagnostic imaging tool than X-Rays and CT Scans?
+Why an MRI is considered a safer alternative diagnostic imaging tool than X-rays and CT Scans:

-You will not feel a pinch while undergoing an MRI procedure, because the entire process takes place at a subatomic degree.
+You will not feel a pinch while undergoing an MRI procedure, as the entire process takes place at a subatomic degree.

 However, a few patients cannot undergo an MRI procedure because of the presence of metallic objects or entities in their bodies.
-We’ll talk about it in detail later.
+We’ll discuss this in greater detail below